elasticio/google-pubsub/README.md

 ## Triggers

-### Pull
+### Subscribe

-The Pull trigger receives a message from a Topic, emits it, and sends an acknowledgment to Pub/Sub.
+The Subscribe trigger receives a message from a Topic, emits it, and sends an acknowledgment to Pub/Sub.

 #### Configuration